scientific-defense-force/dear-it-professionals-site/fragments/open-source-methadology/index.md

 The power of iteration.

 {:.open-source-methodology.collapse}
-The power of crowd sourcing
+The power of crowd sourcing.